-- Ensure compliance with The Education (Pupil Registration) (England) Regulations 2006, as amended. - Agree an attendance policy and review it annually. - Agree targets for attendance at Tonacliffe Primary School. - Where the school is not meeting its attendance targets, or when the governors believe there is cause for concern, instigate a review of school's attendance procedures. - Authorise the head teacher (or other designated person) to make decisions regarding leave of absence requests.

-• Work with the head teacher in establishing equitable and consistent criteria against which leave requests will be considered.
+- Ensure compliance with The School Attendance (Pupil Registration) (England) Regulations 2024. - Agree an attendance policy and review it annually or more frequently if required. - Agree targets for attendance at Tonacliffe Primary School. - Where the school is not meeting its attendance targets, or when the governors believe there is cause for concern, instigate a review of school's attendance procedures. - Authorise the head teacher (or other designated person) to make decisions regarding leave of absence requests. - Work with the head teacher in establishing equitable and consistent criteria against which leave requests will be considered.

-Schools are bound by a range of attendance legislation and guidance; please see the appendix for further details.
+Schools are bound by a range of attendance legislation, regulations and guidance; please see the appendix for further details.